 Food Cost: The Foundation of Restaurant Profitability

 Food cost is the ratio of a dish's production cost to its selling price — the most decisive metric of restaurant profitability.
-The industry-accepted ideal food cost ratio ranges between 28-35%.
+While the industry-accepted ideal food cost ratio ranges between 28% and 35%, this figure varies drastically based on the restaurant's segment and concept.

 How to Calculate Food Cost